bb9rj/cbpt/README.md

 ## About

 This is a simple script that pulls data from the Big Games API to track your clan battle points.
-It will call out a period as Great if you get over 70 ppm.
+It will call out a period as 'Great' if you score over 70 ppm.

 ## Running the Script